massimo-nocentini/cagd/README.md

 *Python* for the surfaces part:
 * for the former we collect our results in a TeX document, a compiled pdf can be found [here][pdf_curves];
- which can be
-    compiled directly from the root of this repository;
 * for the latter we collect our results in three *IPython notebooks* with the following links:
     * [de Boor recurrence for BSpline][deBoor]